-- (1) Each person has sole voting and investment power over the shares reported, except as noted. - (2) Based on 8,175,550 shares outstanding as of August 21, 2009. - (3) As reported in a Form 13F for the quarter ended June 30, 2009, filed by Dimensional Fund Advisors Inc. ("Dimensional"), which is an investment advisor registered under the Investment Advisors Act of 1940.
-Per a Schedule 13G filing dated December 31, 2008, Dimensional furnishes investment advice to four investment companies registered under the Investment Advisors Act of 1940 and serves as investment manager to certain other commingled group trusts and separate accounts.
-Per the Form 13F, in its role as investment advisor or manager, Dimensional possesses investment power over 688,247 shares and voting authority over 685,302 shares that are owned by such investment companies, commingled group trusts and separate accounts, and Dimensional disclaims beneficial ownership of such securities. - (4) Includes 360,770 shares of stock held by the Frequency Electronics, Inc. ESOP Trust (the "Trust") for the Company's Employee Stock Ownership Plan, all of which shares have been allocated to the individual accounts of employees of the Company (including the Named Executive Officers as defined on page 13); also includes 121,095 shares held by the Trust under the Company's Stock Bonus Plan (converted by amendment to the Employee Stock Ownership Plan as of January 1, 1990). - (5) Includes 198,000 shares issuable on the full exercise of the following options granted to Mr. Bloch: an option to purchase 18,000 shares granted on August 31, 1998 at an exercise price of \$7.125 under the Senior ESOP, as that term is hereinafter defined, and an option to purchase 180,000 shares granted on March 1, 2001 at an exercise price of \$13.49, per terms of Mr. Bloch's employment agreement.
-(See the discussion on the Chief Executive Officer Employment Agreement on page 15.) - (6) Includes 57,000 shares owned by members of Mr. Bloch's immediate family, 197,748 shares held by a partnership over which Mr. Bloch maintains discretionary control and 35,600 shares held in trust for Mr. Bloch's wife for which General Franklin is the trustee.
-Mr. Bloch disclaims beneficial ownership of such shares. - (7) Includes 61,045 shares held in a family trust and 37,255 shares in charitable foundations over which General Franklin retains discretionary control.
-General Franklin disclaims beneficial ownership of such shares. - (8) Includes the following shares granted to the officers of the Company pursuant to a stock purchase agreement in connection with the Company's Restricted Stock Plan:
+- (1) Each person has sole voting and investment power over the shares reported, except as noted. - (2) Based on 8,241,473 shares outstanding as of August 20, 2010. - (3) As reported in a Form 13F for the quarter ended June 30, 2010, filed by Dimensional Fund Advisors Inc. ("Dimensional"), which is an investment advisor registered under the Investment Advisors Act of 1940.
+Per a Schedule 13G filing dated December 31, 2009, Dimensional furnishes investment advice to four investment companies registered under the Investment Advisors Act of 1940 and serves as investment manager to certain other commingled group trusts and separate accounts.
+Per the Form 13F, in its role as investment advisor or manager, Dimensional possesses investment power over 684,547 shares and voting authority over 680,286 shares that are owned by such investment companies, commingled group trusts and separate accounts, and Dimensional disclaims beneficial ownership of such securities. - (4) Represents shares of stock held by the Frequency Electronics, Inc. ESOP Trust (the "Trust") for the Company's Employee Stock Ownership Plan, all of which shares have been allocated to the individual accounts of employees of the Company (including the Named Executive Officers as defined on page 13). - (5) Includes 180,000 shares issuable on the full exercise of the option granted to Mr. Bloch on March 1, 2001 to purchase the Company's common stock at an exercise price of \$13.49, per terms of Mr. Bloch's employment agreement.
+(See the discussion on the Chief Executive Officer Employment Agreement on page 15.) - (6) Includes 67,000 shares owned by members of Mr. Bloch's immediate family, 197,748 shares held by a partnership over which Mr. Bloch maintains discretionary control and 35,600 shares held in trust for Mr. Bloch's wife for which General Franklin is the trustee.
+Mr. Bloch disclaims beneficial ownership of such shares. - (7) Includes 42,465 shares held in a family trust and 11,686 shares in charitable foundations over which General Franklin retains discretionary control.
+General Franklin disclaims beneficial ownership of such shares. - (8) Includes 15,000 shares granted to the officers of the Company, including 7,500 shares granted to Markus Hechler, pursuant to a stock purchase agreement in connection with the Company's Restricted Stock Plan: - (9) Includes the number of shares which, as at August 20, 2010, were deemed to be beneficially owned by the persons named below, by way of their respective rights to acquire beneficial ownership of such shares within 60 days through (i) the exercise of options or stock appreciation rights ("SARs"); (ii) the automatic termination of a trust, discretionary account, or similar arrangement; or (iii) by reason of such person's having sole or shared voting powers over such shares.
+The following table sets forth for each person named below the total number of shares which may be so deemed to be beneficially owned by him and the nature of such beneficial ownership: